 I adhere to the Ethical Framework for Good Practice in Counselling and Psychotherapy as set out by the British Association For Counselling and Psychotherapy.

 What is your confidentiality policy?

-All sessions are confidential, however, there may be under exceptional circumstances a need to think together or review when a) I believe a client or third party to be at serious risk or b) where I would be liable to civil or criminal proceedings if information a client had shared was not disclosed.
+All sessions are confidential, however, there may be under exceptional circumstances a need to think together or review when a) I believe a client or third party is at serious risk or b) where I would be liable to civil or criminal proceedings if information a client had shared was not disclosed.
 I would always think with you first about this and explore with you if you felt this might be problematic.

 Do you receive regular supervision?

 In line with the professional requirements of the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy I meet on a regular basis with a clinical supervisor and always maintain client anonymity.
 The aim of supervision is to help me reflect on my clinical work and is essential in my maintaining an ethical and competent work practice and attitude.

 Where do sessions take place?